-Credit cards are essential for building credit and affording high-cost expenses.
-But how many credit cards is too many?
-Learn how credit cards affect your credit score and if you should consider closing some accounts.
+In 2023, the average consumer credit card balance soared to $6,088.1 If you’re wondering how many credit cards is too many, you may already be struggling with credit card debt.
+Keep reading to learn how credit cards affect your credit score and if you should consider closing some accounts.

 How Many Credit Cards Do Most Borrowers Have?

 Are you worried about having multiple credit cards?
 If you want to achieve a perfect credit score, you may wonder if having too many credit cards is possible.
 What is the average number of credit cards a borrower has in the United States?
-According to Experian, most millennials have 2.5 credit cards while most baby boomers have 3.5.
+According to Experian, the average American with a credit score has three cards.2

 There is no exact number of credit cards you should have.
 However, if you currently have multiple cards, it’s critical that you can manage all of those credit card accounts.
 Suppose you repeatedly make late monthly payments because you can’t keep track of due dates.
 In that case, it’s time to consider closing or consolidating credit card accounts.